Central Commons Park Inside Scoop

-To get the inside scoop on our new Central Commons Park, we sat down with the park’s lead designer, Heath Mizer, to learn more about what’s in store for Calgarians when the park officially opens on December 4.
+To get the inside scoop on Central Commons Park, we sat down with the park’s lead designer, Heath Mizer, to learn more about the design behind the park.
 He has been working on the project since 2017 and has led the innovative landscape design of the space.

-Central Commons Park will soon become a year-round destination for Calgarians looking to connect with their greater community and friends and family.
+Central Commons Park will be a year-round destination for Calgarians looking to connect with their greater community and friends and family.

 What makes Central Commons Park a one-of-a-kind space for Calgarians?